-Finding the Right Companion Carer for You.
+5. Finding the Right Bright Carer for You

-Now it time to start laying the foundations in identifying the right care team.
+Now it is time to start laying the foundations in identifying the right care team.
 A smaller package of care will only have one or two dedicated carers, but a larger package may involve a team of up to 3-4 staff.

 We will start speaking to the people that we think would be a good fit.
 In speaking to our staff we will talk to them about what the proposed care arrangements look like and it is essential that they ‘buy in’ to it.
 There is little point in someone half-heartedly taking on a care package!

 We know our staff will work together well as a team if they are involved in the set up process and feel included in the discussion from the outset – not just a case of telling someone that they will be going to do a visit.
 Neither it is just a case of looking at our staff schedule and seeing who is free!
 Our managers have the skills to be able to best handle and manage people.
 It is about listening to our staff on how to best support our clients.
 At the end of the day, it is our staff who are working directly with our clients on a daily basis that are going to know them best.

-Of course during this process we are looking for your feedback on the staff we introduce – you have complete say on this!
+Of course during this process we are looking for your feedback on the staff we introduce – you have complete say on this.
 We cannot move forward on care packages until introductions are made and everyone is happy.

-Setting a Start Date.
+6. Setting a Start Date

-Once we have found the right carer(s), we can now work to a start date!
+Once we have found the right Bright Carer(s), we can now work to a start date.
 This could be a few days away or a few weeks.
 We will always be clear with you in terms of expectation setting in this area.
 Setting up a care package is all about robust foundations.
 We will keep up the communication with you along the way so you never feel like you do not know what is happening.
 We hope you will enjoy getting to know us along this journey as much as we enjoy getting to know you.

 We will not start a package until we are confident we have everything in place.
 Quality care is always worth waiting for.
 If you rush these things, it inevitably goes wrong!

-Creating the Care and Support Plan.
+7. Creating the Care and Support Plan

 The Care and Support plan is the primary document which sets out the care arrangements and what the main purpose of visits is.
 All our staff will refer to this document in the course of working with you.
 It is always being reviewed and updated as the care needs evolve.

 In practice, it is impossible to have a care plan which contains every tiny detail before care packages start.
 Inevitably, we find that care plans can change a lot once we get started with a client.
 For this reason at the start of providing our service to you we put together a care plan which contains the main fixed information that is required with some extra detail if we know it.
 Consider it a first draft (about 60-70% detail) and we can put more flesh on it as we start providing the service to you.
 The Care Plan consists of the these four documents:

 - One page client profile.

-- The Care and Support Plan (written in first person)
+- The Care and Support Plan (written in first person).